-MECHANICSBURG — Lance Dewease assailed the field Friday night at Williams Grove Speedway to win the World of Outlaws Tune-Up occasion for sprint motors, really worth $four, one hundred eighty to win.
+MECHANICSBURG — Lance Dewease assailed the field Friday night at Williams Grove Speedway to win the World of Outlaws Tune-Up occasion for sprint motors, worth $four hundred eighty to win.
 It was the first race on the track due to past due in March, thanks to continuous rainouts.
-A rain postpones of extra than an hour hampered the occasion.
+A rain postponement of more than an hour hampered the occasion.
 However, it additionally made for sizzling speeds because the night wore on.

 Dewease commenced forth within the 25-lap dash car discipline.
 Meanwhile, polesitter Chad Trout streaked away with the lead over Anthony Macri and Freddie Rahmer.

 The most effective warning flag of the race unfurled for Danny Dietrich on the third lap way to a collapsed front quit, probably because of an initial start mishap with Rahmer.
-Dewease slowly chipped away at the slick song, sooner or later getting within two seconds of chief Trout inside the very last 10 laps.
-Dewease caught Trout inside the very last laps, pulling out to a 1.2 2d victory.
+Dewease slowly chipped away at the slick song, sooner or later getting within two seconds of Chief Trout inside the very last ten laps.
+Dewease caught Trout in the previous laps, pulling out to a 1.2 2d victory.
 The win was the 94th of his profession on the Williams Grove oval.
 Trout rode domestic 2d observed with the aid of Macri, Kendall, and Rahmer.

 Forsythe wins 358 sprints.

-The 358 sprints made their season debut on the track as nicely, and Glenndon Forsythe picked up a 20-lap, twine-to-wire victory well worth $1,500.
-He raced in advance of Matt Findley the entire way, but while preserving a wholesome lead maximum of the race, his benefit slipped away in the course of the final five laps as his mount struggled to get off of the corners with pace.
-Troy Wagaman Jr. Rode home 1/3 followed by Doug Hammaker and Kevin Nouse.
+The 358 sprints made their season debut on the track nicely, and Glenndon Forsythe picked up a 20-lap, twine-to-wire victory worth $1,500.
+He raced in advance of Matt Findley the entire way, but while preserving a wholesome lead maximum of the race, his benefit slipped away during the final five laps as his mount struggled to get off the corners with pace.
+Troy Wagaman Jr. Rode home 1/3, followed by Doug Hammaker and Kevin Nouse.

 Race effects